 - Methadone research and hundreds of deaths prove that methadone affects heart rhythm among a predictable percentage of people, which can lead to sudden cardiac arrest and death.

-- Special-interest lobby groups, slavishly reported by the media, continue to push the destructive lie that narcotic addictions are too difficult to try to cure, or in fact are impossible to cure.
-Political representatives, and even the medical profession, have bought the lie.
+- Special-interest lobby groups continue to push the line that narcotic addictions are too difficult to try to cure, or in fact are impossible to cure.
+Political representatives, and even the medical profession, have bought into this.

 - Thousands of “for profit” methadone clinics—and the pharmaceutical drug makers—owe their existence to making sure there are lots and lots of addicts.
 Curing addiction is not profitable.